Introduction

 Enable remote connections on the target machine

-It might be safe to assume that you already have remote desktop access working for the machine you want to connect to, but if not, you will need to configure Remote Desktop on your computer to allow access from another device.
+It might be safe to assume that you already have Remote Desktop access working for the machine you want to connect to, but if not, you will need to configure Remote Desktop on your computer to allow access from another device.
 To do this, run the “Settings” app (search “Settings” from the taskbar), then click on “System,” and select “Remote Desktop.”
 Click the toggle to enable remote connections.

 The network for the remote machine will need to be configured to allow remote desktop connections.
 How this is done varies by equipment and firewall, so if access has not already been enabled, you’ll need to confer with your network administrator to get this working.